miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 categories: Axios js API REST
 ---

+---
+### Introduction
-Thanks to [axios](https://github.com/axios/axios) we gain lots of power when it comes to executing and consuming API request, but  it don't gives us  any "ready to use" pattern how to use and structure them in correct way.
-So I like to share with you my approach about that.
+Thanks to [axios](https://github.com/axios/axios) we gain lots of power when it comes to executing and consuming REST API, but  it don't gives us  any "ready to use" pattern how to use and structure them in correct way.

 I wan't to share with you my approach about how do I organize and implement services while using axios library.